adieyal/sd-dynamic-prompts/docs/tutorial.md

     surfer in space, intricate detail, airbrush painting, illustration, by {2$$ and $$__artists/illustrations/childrens_books__}

-note the spaces surrounding the `and`.
+Note the spaces surrounding the `and`.

-You don't need to stop at 2, combination syntax allows you to choose any number of artists.
-For four artists you write it like this:
+You don't need to stop at 2; the combination syntax allows you to choose any number of artists.
+For four artists, you write it like this:

     surfer in space, intricate detail, airbrush painting, illustration, by {4$$__artists/illustrations/childrens_books__}